Independence equivalence classes of paths: Structure of a graph which is in

-Now, since Wingard~\cite{wingard} has already shown that if $G$ is a connected graph which is independence equivalent to $P_n$, then $G$ must be isomorphic to $P_n$, we can assume that $G$ contains connected components $G_1,\ldots,G_q$, where $q\geq 2$.
+Now, since Wingard~\cite{wingard} has already shown that if $G$ is a connected graph in $\mathcal{I}(P_n)$, then $G$ must be isomorphic to $P_n$, we can assume that $G$ contains connected components $G_1,\ldots,G_q$, where $q\geq 2$.
 For each connected component $G_i$, let $g_{i,j}$ be the number of vertices of degree~$j$ in $G_i$.

 \begin{prop} Let $G_i$ be a connected graph.
 If $\Delta(G_i)=3$ and $G_i$ is not $K_4$, then $g_{i,3}\geq 2n_{G_i}(C_3)-2$. \end{prop} \begin{proof} Since $\Delta(G_i)=3$, $G_i$ has at least 4 vertices.
 If $G_i$ is not $K_4$ then three triangles cannot share a vertex, otherwise the edges of the triangles which are not incident to that vertex would form a fourth triangle and create a $K_4$ induced subgraph, which would be the entirety of $G_i$ as the maximum degree of $G_i$ is~3.